Cheapest Auto Insurance in Greensboro, North Carolina (2025)

 How to get the cheapest car insurance in Greensboro

-“The best way to ensure customers get the right amount of coverage for the lowest price is to have a discussion regarding their risk profile,” says Carla Bluitt, agency owner of the Bluitt & Associates Agency in Greensboro.
+“The best way to ensure customers get the right amount of coverage for the lowest price is to have a discussion [with an insurance agent] regarding their risk profile,” says Carla Bluitt, agency owner of the Bluitt & Associates Agency in Greensboro.
 This includes things like the type of car you’re driving, how many drivers there are, what their driving histories look like, and more.

 • Ask about discounts.
 Look for insurers that offer a wide range of discount options, especially ones that might be relevant for you.

 • Increase your deductible.
-Choose the plan with the highest deductible you can afford to pay out of pocket, since this typically comes with lower premiums.
+Choose the plan with the highest comprehensive and collision deductibles you can afford to pay out of pocket, since this typically comes with lower premiums.

 • Review your policy.
-Consider whether you need to carry full coverage on older cars, especially if you’d be able to pay to replace them after a total loss.
+Consider whether you need to carry full coverage on older cars, especially if you’d be able to pay out of pocket to replace them after a total loss.

 • Shop for quotes.
 Get quotes from multiple companies with the same coverage levels to find the best rates for your needs.